com-lihaoyi/cask/docs/pages/1 - Cask - a Scala HTTP micro-framework.md

 Cask can support using Virtual Threads to handle the request out of the box, you can enable it with the next steps:

 1. Running cask with Java 21 or later
-2. add `--add-opens java.base/java.lang=ALL-UNNAMED` to your JVM options, which is needed to name the virtual threads.
-3. add `-Dcask.virtual-threads.enabled=true` to your JVM options, which is needed to enable the virtual threads.
+2. add `-Dcask.virtual-threads.enabled=true` to your JVM options, which is needed to enable the virtual threads.
-4. tweak the underlying carrier threads with `-Djdk.virtualThreadScheduler.parallelism`, `jdk.virtualThreadScheduler.maxPoolSize` and `jdk.unparker.maxPoolSize`.
+3. tweak the underlying carrier threads with `-Djdk.virtualThreadScheduler.parallelism`, `jdk.virtualThreadScheduler.maxPoolSize` and `jdk.unparker.maxPoolSize`.

 **Advanced Features**: